AstarNetwork/plasmdocs/integration/indexers/subsquid.md

 [Subsquid](https://subsquid.io) is a query node framework for Substrate-based blockchains.
 In very simple terms, Subsquid can be thought of as an ETL (Extract, Transform, and Load) tool, with a GraphQL server included.
 It enables comprehensive filtering, pagination, and even full-text search capabilities

 Subsquid has native and full support for both the Ethereum Virtual Machine and Substrate data.
-This allows developers to extract on-chain data from any of the Moonbeam networks and process EVM logs as well as Substrate entities (events, extrinsics and storage items) in one single project and serve the resulting data with one single GraphQL endpoint.
+This allows developers to extract on-chain data from any of the Astar networks and process EVM logs as well as Substrate entities (events, extrinsics and storage items) in one single project and serve the resulting data with one single GraphQL endpoint.
 With Subsquid, filtering by EVM topic, contract address, and block range are all possible.

 This guide will explain how to create a Subsquid project (also known as a *"Squid"*) that indexes ERC-721 token transfers on the Astar network.
 As such, you'll be looking at the `Transfer` EVM event topics.
 This guide can be adapted for Shiden network and other type of tokens as well.